Amity, Washington County, Pennsylvania

 Amity is an unincorporated community in Amwell Township, Pennsylvania, United States.
 It is home to the Bailey Covered Bridge and Hughes Covered Bridge.

 History

 Amity was laid out in 1797, and named after the local Amity Presbyterian Church.
+The community developed as part of the early settlement of Washington County, Pennsylvania, which was created in 1781 during westward expansion into southwestern Pennsylvania.